-707.4 STEEP SLOPE PROTECTION AREA PERMIT
+707.4.
+STEEP SLOPE PROTECTION AREA PERMIT

 - 707.4.1.
-No disturbance exceeding the following thresholds shall take place within a SSPA without a Steep Slope Protection Area Permit based on the following Zones: - Zone A: 500 square feet (20 ft. x 25 ft.) of disturbance within 2000 feet horizontal distance from the mean high water mark of Canandaigua Lake. - Zone B: 500 square feet (20 ft. x 25 ft.) of disturbance within 100 feet horizontal distance from any open water course. - Zone C: 10,000 square feet (100 ft. x 100 ft.) of disturbance occurring beyond the horizontal distance stipulations in Zones A and B above. - No use or activity listed as a prohibited use within a SSPA that creates a disturbance of less than 500 square feet within a SSPA shall take place without a SSPA Permit. - 707.4.3.
+No disturbance exceeding the following thresholds shall take place within a SSPA without a Steep Slope Protection Area Permit based on the following Zones: - Zone A: 500 square feet (20 ft. x 25 ft.) of disturbance within 2000 feet horizontal distance from the mean high water mark of Canandaigua Lake. - Zone B: 500 square feet (20 ft. x 25 ft.) of disturbance within 100 feet horizontal distance from any open water course. - Zone C: 10,000 square feet (100 ft. x 100 ft.) of disturbance occurring beyond the horizontal distance stipulations in Zones A and B above. - 707.4.2.
+For any prohibited use or activity that is proposed that would create a disturbance of less than 500 square feet within a SSPA, a SSPA Permit shall be required. - 707.4.3.
 Applicants cannot segment disturbance to stay below disturbance thresholds. - 707.4.4.
-Any person or entity seeking to perform a disturbance activity within a SSPA shall first file a SSPA Permit Application with the Town CEO whoshall forward the SSPA Permit Application to the Town Planning Board for review in accordance with this Section 707 et seq.
+Any person or entity seeking to perform a disturbance activity within a SSPA shall first file a SSPA Permit Application with the Town CEO who shall forward the SSPA Permit Application to the Town Planning Board for review in accordance with this Section 707 et seq.